Galser/ptfe-prodmount-vc-cloud/README.md

 To test our fresh PTFE instance, we are going to create an organization. workspace within that organization, some TF code and execute that code in that workspace as in the remote backend.

 - We need first to create an **organization** (Organizations are a shared space for teams to collaborate on workspaces in PTFE).
 Login into PTFE.
-Choose from the dashboard "Create new organization" (also available in the top-left user menu) :
+Choose from the dashboard "Create new organization" (also available in the top-left menu) :
     ![Create organization](screenshots/8_before_create_org.png)

     For this example, we are going to use **"acme"** :